adulau/hack-lu-2018/misp-summit/index.md

 ## From Twitter to MISP: A way to catch and qualify IOCs

-We present our projet to collect IOCs on Twitter to MISP and how to create a community to share tools, to qualify IOCs and share the data.
+We present our project to collect IOCs on Twitter to MISP and how to create a community to share tools, to qualify IOCs and share the data.

-by Sebastien Larinier
+by Sebastien Larinier and Ambroise Terrier

 ## Building a Security Ecosystem with MISP and McAfee